-It is late evening in the sun-warmed streets of Zaragoza, and the last rays of sunshine illuminate el Pilar’s tallest steeples.
+It is a late June evening in 2018 in the sun-warmed streets of Zaragoza, and the last rays of sunshine illuminate el Pilar’s tallest steeples.
 A group of 25 faculty huddles around Dr. Aric Visser, head of schools and programs for School Year Abroad.
 He first addresses the group in English and then offers further explanations in Spanish and French.
 Other faculty fill in gaps for the native Mandarin and Italian speakers.

 Visser is giving these teachers an assignment for the evening.
 “Find and order dinner on your own,” he says, “using local currency and without using your native language.”